letFlavinho/Guia-CSS/README.md

 		background-color: gray;

 	}
-in the first case, there's the hexadecimal code for the color. in this seconde case, the rgba it means the 3 shades of red, green and blue and the opacity. in the last case, we just put the name of the color you want.
+In the first case, there's the hexadecimal code for the color.
+In this seconde case, the rgba it means the 3 shades of red, green and blue and the opacity.
+In the last case, we just put the name of the color you want.